Skip to content

 Current Conditions:

-Cheesman has been fishing great as of late.
-February is actually a lot of our favorite times to fish in here.
-The recent cold spell may slow things down a bit but we do expect things to rebound fast.
-Current flows are at 128 cfs. and right around average for this time of year.
+Spring in Cheesman can be a magical thing, and this season is starting out great in the canyon.
+The river has been fishing great over the last couple of weeks.
+The sustained warmer temps have helped get the fish a little more into eating.
+Fish are spreading out a bit more and starting to occupy more areas of the river.
+This is pretty typical for the canyon in early spring.
+As the water temps begin to warm a bit, the fishing will really turn on.
+The flows have been stable for a couple of weeks now and are currently at 153 cfs.
+These are slightly above average flows for this time of year.
 We could see flows fluctuate pretty good through the remainder of the winter and into spring.
 Denver Water uses this branch of the river for most of its water demand.
 If we enter a warmer and drier stretch, its reasonable to assume the flows will increase.
-The fish are pretty concentrated and you will see large areas pretty much devoid of fish.
-Move around until you start seeing fish.
-They want good clean drifts, so be prepared to work!
+The fish want good clean drifts, so be prepared to work!
 Pay attention to all of the details right now.
 Water temps are in the 30's and 40's.

 Hatches:

 As usual for this time of year, Midges are are the staples.
 Focus on them in all life stages.
 The fish have been keying in particular bugs so make sure you pay close attention to their sizes.
-Keep your patterns SMALL!
+Its a good time to start carrying some larger or longer profiled midge nymphs now.
+We are starting to see some of the bigger spring midges.
 If you see days of low bug activity, try dead drifting smaller streamers.
+We should start to see the famed spring BWO's here soon!

 Tactics: